tristanmcooper/cse12-wi23-pa3-LinkedList-starter/README.md

 ### Node class

 In the starter code you can see that it uses a nested class (that is, a class inside a class) to represent a node in your linked list.
-To accomplish this, you can’t declare a Node class as public, but you can include it in the same file (and even in the same class) as MyLinkedList.
-If it is contained within MyLinkedList&lt;E>, then it can just use the generic label E because it is within the class.
+To accomplish this, you can’t declare a `Node` class as public, but you can include it in the same file (and even in the same class) as `MyLinkedList`.
+If it is contained within `MyLinkedList<E>`, then it can just use the generic label E because it is within the class.

 ### MyLinkedList class